martgil/webext-docs/overlay/addressBooks.rst

 addressBooks API
 ================

-The :doc:`addressBooks`, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
+The addressBooks API allows to access and manage the user's address books.